moktansang/Resturaunt-App/SRS.md

 - Customer- One of the users of the system, will order, and pay
 - Kitchen- One of the users of the system, they use the software to get instructions on what to prepare and notify a wait staff.
 - Menu items- Consists of the name, price, ingredients, and calories
-- Wait Staff- One of the users of the system.
-They set the software by tracking tables and responding to the prompts the system gives them
+- Wait Staff- Which is the one of the user systems which notifies the waiter about the customer orders as well as the prepared order form the kitchen.
+This also help to track the number of tables occupied by the guest as well as the vacant table.